Vandivier/arias-tale-rpg/docs/src/narrative/arc-integrated.md

 "I know the risks," Thane interrupted.
 "But I won't leave our comrades behind."

 The group exchanged glances.
-Finally, Gavriel spoke.
+Finally, Gabriel spoke.
 "Then we go together."

 Thane met each of their gazes, gratitude and determination evident.
 "Thank you."